apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 ## Upgrade to 2.9.0 from 3.0.0 ##

-### In Visual Studio's Solution Explorer window:
+In Visual Studio's Solution Explorer window:

 1. Create a new Apache Cordova WP7 or WP8 3.0.0 Project
 2. Copy the contents of your `www` folder to the new project, and be sure these items are added to the VS project.
 3. Copy and overwrite any splash screen, or icon images.
 4. Copy over any plugins from the `plugins` folder to the new project and ensure that they are also added to the VS project.
 5. Build and test.
-- **NOTE : all core APIs have been removed and must be installed as plugins**
+- __NOTE:__ all core APIs have been removed and must be installed as plugins.

-### Alternate upgrade method using the cordova CLI tool
+Alternate upgrade method using the cordova CLI tool:

 1. Create a new Apache Cordova 3.0.0 project using the cordova CLI.
 2. Add your platforms the the cordova cli project (i.e `cordova platform add wp7 wp8`)
 3. Copy the contents of your projects `www` folder to the `www` folder at the root of the cordova project you just created.